 What is the MWP Act?

-Under the MWP Act, a term insurance policy taken in the name of a husband can be assigned exclusively for the benefit of his wife and children, ensuring that the payout remains theirs, free from any third-party claims.
+Under the MWP Act, a term insurance policy purchased in the name of a husband can be assigned exclusively for the benefit of his wife and children, ensuring that the payout remains theirs, free from any third-party claims.
 This can be particularly useful for protecting families in uncertain times, ensuring that the benefits of a life insurance policy are not diminished by legal disputes or creditors’ claims.

 Benefits of the MWP Act in Term Insurance